MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_00_Create a tenant (2).md

 ---
 lab:
-    title: 'Exercise 03a - Enable Defender for Cloud on your Azure subscription'
+    title: 'Exercise 01 - Create a tenant'
-    module: 'Module 03 - Set up Microsoft Defender for Cloud'
+    module: 'Module 01 - Create a new tenant in Microsoft Entra ID'
 ---

 >**Note**: To complete this lab, you will need an [Azure subscription.](https://azure.microsoft.com/en-us/free/?azure-portal=true) in which you have administrative access.

-The main goal of this exercise is to provide hands-on experience in configuring and enabling Microsoft Defender for Cloud within an Azure subscription.
-This will allow you to monitor and protect your cloud resources against security threats.
+The main goal of this exercise is to provide hands-on experience in Create a new tenant for your organization.

 ---

 ## Skilling tasks

-- Upgrade your subscription for Microsoft Defender for Cloud.

-- Deploy the Microsoft Monitoring Agent to necessary machines for comprehensive coverage.
+- Use the Microsoft Entra admin center, including creating a new tenant for your organization

 ## Exercise instructions